-While I’m no illustrator, icon design has been an interest of mine for a long time.
-It’s a precise yet flexible form of communication, which generally has an iterative journey before arriving at the correct solution.
+While I’m not much of an illustrator, icon design has been an interest of mine for a long time.
+It’s a precise yet flexible form of communication, and I enjoy the iterative process that comes with it.
 A selection of icons that I’ve created are shown below, as well as on each project’s page.

 Mochila was an app for university students that I co-created and designed.
 I’ve created a wide variety of icons for our app, website, and marketing in the past two years of working on it.
 A few of my favorites are featured below.

 What started as a little easter egg of an icon in a client project turned into an exercise in recreating the iconic profile of the Model S. Since it started as a small interface icon, it lacked details such as door handles and windows.
 In practice though, I really like how it reflects the design of the car’s key.